PrajnaAvidya/prompt-shaper/README.md

   - Example: `npx prompt-shaper my_template.ps.txt -js '{ "variableName": "hello world" }'`
 - You can provide a variables via a JSON file using `-jf or --json-file <jsonPath>`
   - Example: `npx prompt-shaper my_template.ps.txt -jf variables.json`
 - Send the resulting text to GPT4 by specifying the `-g or --generate` option.
 You must have `OPENAI_API_KEY` set in your environment for this to work.
+Note that -g isn't required if you are specifying a model or prompt, or using interactive mode.
   - Example: `OPENAI_API_KEY=abc123 npx prompt-shaper my_template.ps.txt -g`
 - Change the model type by specifying `-m or --model <modelName>`.
 The default is `gpt-4`.
   - Example: `npx prompt-shaper my_template.ps.txt -g -m gpt-3.5-turbo-16k`